 Each year, AYA members have the opportunity to make use of the yearly budget for Group Projects.
-In the first round of 2019, the following projects were granted:
+So far, the following projects have been granted:

 Hidden Cultures in Academia: A Guide for Early Career Scholars